 - (5) Any party to a matter under appeal may request a written statement from any AMA official or member believed to have relevant information.
-Refusal by any AMA official or member to provide a statement or testimony when requested may result in disciplinary action as provided for in these rules. - (6) Any party who fails to comply with these guidelines for conduct will be asked to leave the meeting and may be subject to disciplinary action. - C. The following order of business will be followed at appeal hearings: - (1) Introductions and summary of matter under appeal. - (2) Presentation of written and oral testimony, with the party in a "defense" posture presenting its evidence last. - (3) Questions from the chairman and Appeal Board members. - (4) Closing statements, again with the party in a defensive posture going last. - (5) After all evidence has been presented; the Appeal Board will go into executive session to consider its decision.
+Refusal by any AMA official or member to provide a statement or testimony when requested may result in disciplinary action as provided for in these rules. - (6) Any party who fails to comply with these guidelines for conduct will be asked to leave the meeting and may be subject to disciplinary action. - p.
+The following order of business will be followed at appeal hearings: - (1) Introductions and summary of matter under appeal. - (2) Presentation of written and oral testimony, with the party in a "defense" posture presenting its evidence last. - (3) Questions from the chairman and Appeal Board members. - (4) Closing statements, again with the party in a defensive posture going last. - (5) After all evidence has been presented; the Appeal Board will go into executive session to consider its decision.
 The chairman may, upon the request of at least two members of the Appeal Board, be present as a consultant to this process.
-During its executive session, the Appeal Board may, upon the request of at least two of its members, recall parties or witnesses for follow-up questions.
+During its executive session, the Appeal Board may, upon the request of at least two of its members, recall parties or witnesses for follow-up questions. - Judgement: - a.
+Decisions of all Appeal Boards will be reached, by a simple majority of votes.
+All members will have equal voting rights which must be exercised when a decision is required.
+Abstention is not permitted. - b.
+Each member of the Appeal Board must keep all deliberations secret. - c.
+Upon reaching a decision, the Appeal Board will inform the chairman, who will assist in drafting the board's formal statement and the chairman will read the statement.
+The hearing will be adjourned. - d.
+If the Appeal Board members do not feel they can make a decision based on the evidence available at the appeal hearing, they will have up to seven days to conduct further investigations and reach their decision.
+If no decision has been reached within seven days of the appeal hearing, the Appeal Board will be dismissed.
+At that point, the AMA must either mediate a resolution to the appeal or convene a new Appeal Board.